Giving

 Fund balance

 Fund balance represents accumulated donations plus investment earnings on these donations.
 Investment earnings are allocated to granting, operating cost recovery and to growing the accumulated donations to account for inflation.
-For a more detailed explanation of the fund balance, refer to page 5.
+For a more detailed explanation of the fund balance, refer to the details below.

 Granting: Our spending policy